 Flotation is the key step in beneficiation and is being undertaken in conjunction with additional WHIMS test work.
 SGS has extensive experience in mineral processing of a number of rare earth deposits.
-The test program compares upgrades and recoveries of XRF and XRT products through direct flotation followed by magnetic separation, and through direct magnetic separation followed by flotation as shown below:
+The test program compared upgrades and recoveries of XRF and XRT products through direct flotation followed by magnetic separation, and through direct magnetic separation followed by flotation.